isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2222.md

 ---
-title: Sage CRM Standard for Sales, Service and Project Management Version v2021 - D. Standard CRM for 15 Named Users
+title: QuickBooks Online - A-Start Tisch Accounting QuickBooks Extra Large Package
 permalink: /productivity-solutions-grant/solutionrepo/solution2222
 ---

 ### Description

-Sage CRM is a customer relationship management solution designed to help small and midsize businesses optimize their customer experience and improve productivity.
-The solution helps users to simplify the work processes such as quotes and orders, progressing leads and converting them to opportunities using sales workflow, shorten work process cycles.
+Tisch Global Corporate Advisory is offering A-Start , a seamless cloud accounting solution to help your business with accurate accounting, reconciliation and invoice management.
+Access your accounts in real-time, anytime and anywhere with our market-leading professional suite of solutions.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/ComptracSystems20200856_Desensitised_Annex_3_Part_4.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/TischGlobal20200717_Desensitised_Annex_3_Part_5_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria